spcfox/verilog-model/README.md

 # SystemVerilog model for property-based testing

-This is a set of descriptions (a model) of semantically correct definitions on the SystemVerilog language expressed with dependent types on [Idris 2](https://github.com/idris-lang/Idris2) programming language.
+This is a set of descriptions (a model) of semantically correct definitions in the SystemVerilog language expressed with dependent types in [Idris 2](https://github.com/idris-lang/Idris2) programming language.

-This model is designed to be usable for property-based testing using [DepTyCheck library](https://github.com/buzden/deptycheck/), a library for property-based testing and generation of dependently-typed data.
+This model is designed for property-based testing using the [DepTyCheck library](https://github.com/buzden/deptycheck/), a library for property-based testing and generation of dependently-typed data.

 ## The model